 Shares are refundable by BEFA for members-of-record on November 30, 1997.
-Thereafter, shares and upgrades to shares will not be refunded by BEFA except during the first six months of membership.
+Thereafter, shares will be refunded by BEFA only for (1) Class I members and only during the first 60 days of Class I membership and (2) Fast Track CFI candidates and only during the first 6 months of membership.
+Written notification of termination must be provided to the Secretary.
 Such refunds shall be limited to the value of the share at the time of purchase, less any outstanding account balance.